 1. Communicate and Compromise

 Compromise is essential in divorce negotiations.
 Even in an uncontested divorce where spouses agree on the major aspects of the divorce, there are still specific issues that must be negotiated, and spouses are unlikely to agree on all these issues.
-Both spouses must be willing to engage in give and take in order to reach a beneficial outcome for their family.
+Both spouses must be willing to engage in give and take to reach a beneficial outcome for their family.

 If you refuse to be open-minded to alternate suggestions or refuse to give up some of the things you want in the settlement, divorce negotiations will take a long time and may be entirely impossible to resolve outside of litigation.